Everglow: 2019: Debut and commercial breakthrough

 On March 18, 2019, Everglow released their first single album, Arrival of Everglow, with the lead single "Bon Bon Chocolat", co-written by American singer and songwriter Melanie Fontana.
 Member E:U co-wrote the track "Moon".
 The group made their official debut on March 21, 2019, by performing on music program M Countdown.
-Arrival of Everglow peaked at number six on the Gaon Album Chart, while "Bon Bon Chocolat" debuted at number five on the Billboard's World Digital Song Sales chart.
+Arrival of Everglow peaked at number six on the Gaon Album Chart, while "Bon Bon Chocolat" debuted at number five on the Billboards World Digital Song Sales chart.
 On August 13, the first episode of the group's first television reality show Everglow Land premiered on Mnet.
 Its fifth and last episode premiered on September 10.

 On August 19, 2019, the group released their second single album Hush with lead single "Adios".
 All three songs from the single album entered the Billboard World Digital Song Sales chart: "Adios" peaked at number two and remained on the chart for six weeks; the B-side tracks, "Hush" and "You Don't Know Me", peaked at number eight and 10, respectively.
 In addition, "Adios" ranked first on the iTunes K-pop Chart in 11 different countries and on the YouTube Trending Worldwide chart.
 Billboard columnist Jeff Benjamin described Everglow as a "group with a strong and empowering image that tends to connect more with Western audiences".
 Due to their commercial success, on September 24, Everglow won their first music show award on SBS M's The Show.
 The music video for "Adios" surpassed 100 million views in April 2020.